 - Water bottle carrier

-Available all year round, just pick your date and let us arrange it for you.
-Over the winter months this ride starts from Torea Bay.
+Available October to April, just pick your date and let us arrange it for you.
+Over the winter months (May to September) this ride starts from Torea Bay.

 We recommend that riders wear or bring:

 - Soft shoes (heavy shoes or tramping boots are not appropriate)